Platforms & Apps

 Having said that, shipping calculations from look-up tables that the merchant sets up can work perfectly well.
 True, shipping costs may be a bit more or less than your table setting, but it should all average out in the long run.
 Carts often include a wide variety of shipping calculations, such as:

-• By sales total
+• By sales total,

-• By weight
+• By weight,

-• By weight and zone
+• By weight and zone,

-• A fixed shipping price for all products
+• A fixed shipping price for all products,

 Generally, you have to select one system that applies to all your products, except that many carts allow you to add a shipping surcharge to selected products that are especially bulky or require special crates or shipping containers.
 Many merchants find a “by weight” system most flexible, especially if they have a number of products that are diverse in size and shape.

 If you do a lot of shipping, however, you’ll find it convenient to use the plug-ins supplied by some of the major shippers.
 Each of the following provides a service to online merchants that estimates shipping costs, depending upon the type of service the customer selects (such as next day, second day, ground, etc.).
 Usually, the merchant has to sign up with each shipping service for this free service.
-Merchants can usually limit the shipping choices that they show to customers, even if the shipper offers other choices.
+Merchants can usually limit the shipping choices that they show to customers, even if the shipper offers other options.

 • UPS